daronphang/programming-resources/caching/architecture.md

 - **Simplified management**: Fewer servers are easier to manage and maintain, with less moving parts and complexity in the overall system
 - **Improved resource utilization**: Larger servers can more effectively utilize CPU, memory and network resources
 - **Fewer connections**: With fewer cache servers, the total number of connections from clients is reduced, minimizing connection overhead

+## Sharded file storage

+Common file systems use contiguous storage.
+When the file system size reaches the threshold, an old file may need to be deleted before a new file can be received.
+However, this is an issue if an old 1GB file needs to be deleted to store a 4KB file.

+Instead, all large files can be divided into smaller data shards for storage.
+As such, only data shards need to be deleted if needed.
+When the original large file is requested, only the deleted shards need to be obtained again.
+This solves the problem where the cache file system generates high origin-pull traffic when deleting large files.